According to Get Rich Slowly founder J.D. Roth, Dave Ramsey and his influential book “The Total Money Makeover” changed his life:

-In the fall of 2004, I had over $35,000 in consumer debt.
-I was making a solid middle-class salary, but I lived paycheck-to-paycheck.
+“In the fall of 2004, I had over $35,000 in consumer debt.
+I was making a solid middle-class salary, but I lived paycheck to paycheck.
 My money habits were terrible.
 When I looked into the future, all I saw were years of toil to pay for the things I’d already purchased.

 “I had nothing to lose — I read the book and then followed his plan.
 I was amazed to find that I had eliminated most of my smaller debts in just six months.
-Over the next 2-1/2 years, I paid off the big debts, too.
+Over the next two and a half years, I paid off the big debts too.”

 Live like no one else

 Ramsey’s method is not easy.
-It’s not a get rich quick scheme.
+It’s not a get-rich-quick scheme.
 It requires sacrifice, hard work, and focus.
-In fact, printed on the bottom of every page of The Total Money Makeover is the book’s motto:
+In fact, printed on the bottom of every page is the book’s motto:

-Step one: Save $1,000 cash as a starter emergency fund
+Step 1: Save $1,000 cash as a starter emergency fund

 Before you do anything else, says Ramsey, you must save a $1,000 emergency fund.
 This money is to be used only for emergencies: car repairs, medical bills, etc.

-Step two: Start the debt snowball
+Step 2: Start the debt snowball

-Once you’ve built some savings, it’s time to tackle your debt.
+Once you’ve built some savings, Ramsey lays out his plan for how to tackle your debt.
 You do this with the debt snowball.
-Here’s how it works:

 - List your non-mortgage debts from lowest balance to highest balance.